Overview

 Ecuadorian Cuisine

-Ecuadorian cuisine is delicious, containing a lot of pork, cheese, yuca, plantains, fresh fruits and very varied according to regions.
-In the mountainous regions, the cuisine is richer and contains a lot of potatoes, corn, avocado and cheese.
-In the coastal regions, in addition to sea food, the use of coconut and rice are more common.
-The national dish of Ecuador is ceviche, an assortment of sea food marinated in lime juice and salt, and cuy (guinea-pig) is a delicacy reserved for special occasions.
-The Amazon cuisine is more exotic, using many local exotic fruits found nowhere else, and meat from turtles, monkeys, giant ants, snakes and chonta worms.
-With so many exotic fruits to choose from, Ecuador's fresh fruit juices are a delight and a bit part of Ecuadorians' lives.
+Ecuadorian cuisine is delicious, containing a lot of pork, cheese, yuca, plantains, and fresh fruits, and is very varied according to regions.
+In the mountainous regions, the cuisine is richer and contains a lot of potatoes, corn, avocado, and cheese.
+In the coastal regions, in addition to seafood, the use of coconut and rice is more common.
+The national dish of Ecuador is ceviche, an assortment of seafood marinated in lime juice and salt, and cuy (guinea pig) is a delicacy reserved for special occasions.
+The Amazon cuisine is more exotic, using many local exotic fruits found nowhere else, and meat from turtles, monkeys, giant ants, snakes, and chonta worms.
+With so many exotic fruits to choose from, Ecuador's fresh fruit juices are a delight and a big part of Ecuadorians' lives.
 They can be served pure or mixed with milk.

 Traditional Clothing and Dress of Ecuador

-Native traditional dress is important to Ecuadorians, and shows their cultural diversity.
-The indigenous Otavaleños are easily recognizable with men sporting a long braid called the shimba, wearing white calf-lenght trousers, a blue poncho and a felt hat, and women dressing similarly, but with colors inversed.
+Native traditional dress is important to Ecuadorians and shows their cultural diversity.
+The indigenous Otavaleños are easily recognizable with men sporting a long braid called the shimba, wearing white calf-length trousers, a blue poncho, and a felt hat, and women dressing similarly, but with colors reversed.

 In the Highlands, women usually wear brightly colored full pleated skirts with embroidery on the hem.